BRIC Celebrate Brooklyn! FAQs

 How can I perform at BRIC Celebrate Brooklyn?

 We are honored you want to play our stage.
-However, the BRIC Celebrate Brooklyn!
+The BRIC Celebrate Brooklyn!
 Festival is curated by an artistic team guided by our history and mission, so we do not accept unsolicited performance proposals.
 Best of luck to you and keep the music playing!

 Who do I contact regarding items left at the site during a concert?